davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

     > More about it:<br>
     > https://askubuntu.com/questions/431780/apt-get-install-vs-pip-install

+# Creating a dependencies requirements file:

+1. Use the command below to create a requirements.txt file that contains all modules installed in your environment

+        $ pip freeze > requirements.txt

+2. Use the command below to install all modules listed inside requirements file:

+        $ pip install -r requirements.txt

 # Style convections on python:
 - MACRO CASE = used to define constant values
 - PascalCase = used in classes
 - snake_case = used in objects, variables, etc...
 - camelCase = not so used in python
 - kebab-case = not so used in python

 # PyCharm
 IDE for Professional Python Developers with: